mool/home-assistant-bgh-smart/README.md

 ### HACS

-1. Go to the Community Store (HACS)
+1. Go to the Home Assistant Community Store (HACS)
-2. Go to Settings
+2. Go to Integrations
+3. Click in the menu with 3 dots on the top right of the screen and select "Custom repositories"
-3. Add `mool/home-assistant-bgh-smart` as a custom repository and select the `Integration` category
+4. Add `mool/home-assistant-bgh-smart` as a custom repository and select the `Integration` category
-4. Go to Integrations and search for "BGH Smart"
+5. Search for "BGH Smart"
-5. Install the integration
+6. Install the integration

 ## Configuration